|

 and other cutting edge technology, to cheap products sold at prices that are

-rock bottom.
-China makes it all.
+rock bottom, China makes it all.
 China has become the factory of the world and is moving up the technology food

 Winner Robert Mundell China

-will become the factory of the world, in my opinion it
+will become the factory of the world;

-involved in manufacturing, knowing Chinese is helpful.
+the business world, especially manufacturing, knowing Chinese is

-3. Export Opportunity To
+3. Export Opportunities

 China is a